DwarkadhishKapse/Portfolio-site/README.md

 # 🌐 Personal Portfolio Website

 Welcome to my **personal portfolio website** – a modern, responsive, and animated website built to showcase my skills, projects, and contact information.
-This site reflects my journey and passion as a **Web & Android Developer**.
+This site reflects my journey and passion as a **Web & Python Developer**.

 ---